bkwan1234/getting-to-know-each-other/README.md

     <h3>Introduction</h3>
         <p>Hi!
 My name is Brandon Kwan.
 I am a senior here at Lewis.
 I am from Kansas City, MO and my major/minor is Aviation Administration major and Aircraft Dispatch Minor.
 I live with my parents back home during the summer when I am not at Lewis and we also have 4 cats.
 I am not alone while I am here at Lewis though because my grandparents live in Chicago also so I get to visit them a lot while I am here at school.
 I also am apart of the basketball team here at Lewis.</p>
     <h3>What I hope to learn</h3>
-        <p>I am hopin to learn more about coding and how computers work more</p>
+        <p>I am hoping to learn more about coding and how computers work more</p>
     <h3>Favorite hobby</h3>
         <h5>Hobby 1</h5>
         <p>One of my favorite hobbies is to go to the airport and watches airplanes takeoff and land</p>